Symbian9/qmapshack-doc-wiki/README.txt

            your shell resides  in some other place,  simply edit scripts "DocFix.sh" and "NavBar.sh" accordingly).

          - GNU "gawk".
 Both scripts, "DocFix.sh"  and "NavBar.sh", use
-           some "gawk" spcific features, like a function "match()" which takes three arguments, function "gensub()", and perhaps a few others.
+           some "gawk" specific  features,  like function  "gensub()", a function "match()" which takes three arguments, and perhaps a few others.

          - GNU "make".
 The makefile provided uses "simply expanded var- iables" (defined via "::=", as introduced by the Posix stand-